 Are you the kind of person who easily rises every morning full of energy and ready to face the day?
 You can be.
 One of the simplest ways to improve your overall health and productivity is to ensure that you have better sleep every night.

-A good nights sleep can change how the whole of your next day unfolds, whether you want to crawl under your desk at noon, or growl at your spouse, or go for that donut with your morning coffee.
+A good nights sleep can change how the whole of your next day unfolds.
+Lack of a good nights sleep can determine whether you will want to crawl under your desk at noon, or growl at your spouse, or go for that donut (which you know is bad for you anyway), with your morning coffee.

-Apart from your mood and your outlook as you face each morning, lack of adequate sleep can lead to increased risk of adverse health.
+Apart from your mood, your motivation, and your outlook as you face each morning, lack of adequate sleep can lead to increased risk of adverse health.

 Still, so many of us are just not sleeping enough.